Travel in Austria

 If you don’t have a car, the best way is to use the dedicated bus service to the outlet village.
 Although the journey is not free (nor cheap), it is very comfortable and simple.
 The bus departs from the Opera station, directly opposite the entrance to the Opera House (address: Opernring 3-5).
 The line is operated by Blaguss Touristik about 12 times a day.
 The journey takes about 40 minutes.

-Address of the Shopping Complex: Designer Outlet Strasse 1
+Address of the Shopping Complex: Designer Outlet Strasse 1, 7111 Parndorf

 Luxury Shopping Areas

 As befits the wonderful city of Vienna, there are especially beautiful and luxurious shopping centers.
-Some of these shopping centers are located right in the heart of the city’s historic center, exuding a wonderful and unique atmosphere.
+Some of these shopping centers are located in the heart of the city’s historic center, offering a unique and wonderful atmosphere.
 Of course, the prices will reflect this, but if you want to purchase luxury clothes, shoes, and jewelry, the places listed below will be especially suitable.

 Ferstel Passage